MS20190155/Measuring-Corporate-Culture-Using-Machine-Learning/README.md

 # Measuring Corporate Culture Using Machine Learning

 ## Introduction
-The repository implements the method described in the paper "Measuring Corporate Culture Using Machine Learning" by Authors (blinded).
+The repository implements the method described in the paper

+Li, K., Mai, F., Shen, R., & Yan, X. (2020).
+[Measuring corporate culture using machine learning](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3256608). _Review of Financial Studies_, forthcoming.

 The code is tested in Ubuntu 18.04 and macOS Catalina.